karim-attia/workout-pixel/README.md

 ### Clicking on the widget
 * When a user clicks on a widget, the [WorkoutPixelAppWidgetProvider](/workoutpixel/src/main/java/ch/karimattia/workoutpixel/core/WorkoutPixelAppWidgetProvider) class receives a broadcast to update the goal.
 * This instructs the [GoalSaveActions](/workoutpixel/src/main/java/ch/karimattia/workoutpixel/data/File) class to update the goal with this latest click.
-* Every update of a goal also triggers that the [GoalWidgetActions](/workoutpixel/src/main/java/ch/karimattia/workoutpixel/core/GoalWidgetActions.kt) class updates the widget on the homescreen, e.g. turns it green.
+* Then, the [GoalWidgetActions](/workoutpixel/src/main/java/ch/karimattia/workoutpixel/core/GoalWidgetActions.kt) class updates the widget on the homescreen, e.g. turns it green.
 * This also saves a [PastClick](/workoutpixel/src/main/java/ch/karimattia/workoutpixel/data/PastWorkout.kt) to the database.

 ### Updating the widget over night